KnollFrank/MLND-Capstone-Detecting-Falls-with-Wearable-Sensors/report.md

 - bending while walking and then continuing walking
 - coughing-sneezing | coughing or sneezing

-The intendet solution is to train several machine learning classifiers like Decision Tree, K-Nearest Neighbors, Random Forest, Support Vector Machine and a deep neural network on a data set containing falls and ADLs in order to learn to distinguish falls from activities of daily living.
+The intendet solution is to train several machine learning classifiers like Decision Tree, K-Nearest Neighbors, Random Forest, Support Vector Machine and a deep neural network on a dataset containing falls and ADLs in order to learn to distinguish falls from activities of daily living.

 ### Metrics
-In this section, you will need to clearly define the metrics or calculations you will use to measure performance of a model or result in your project.
-These calculations and metrics should be justified based on the characteristics of the problem and problem domain.
-Questions to ask yourself when writing this section:
-- _Are the metrics you’ve chosen to measure the performance of your models clearly discussed and defined?_
-- _Have you provided reasonable justification for the metrics chosen based on the problem and solution?_

 TODO:
 - define metrics and clearly discuss them:
-  - vielleicht doch besser Accuracy und F-beta-score nehmen wie in finding_donors?
-Oder accuaracy, sensitivity und specificity und ROC curves wie im Paper?
-  - oder weil die Klassen fall und ADLs ausgewogen sind kann man auch Accuracy nehmen?
+  - verwende ausschließlich Accuracy, weil die Klassen fall und ADLs ausgewogen sind.
 - justification for the metrics:

 In distinguishing falls from ADLs, the following conditions must be met: